Best of Hannity: America's Future Depends on Georgia

 And that is 18 days from now.

-And it is it is so crucial, it is so pivotal, it is it the consequences of which are way beyond anything that I think I could really even fully completely explain more than I have.
+It is the consequences of which are way beyond anything that I think I could really even fully, completely explain more than I have.

-And uh consequences for the president, consequences for the entire country.
+And consequences for the president, consequences for the entire country.

 I mean, you want to talk about somebody that has been radicalized.

-It's you know, i it's so amazing to me that all of this information exists and these guys think that nobody's gonna care.
+It's, you know, it's so amazing to me that all of this information exists and these guys think that nobody's going to care.

-I mean, this is a preview of of coming attractions.
+I mean, this is a preview of coming attractions.

-This is this is what life would be like because he will be a rubber stamp for all things radical, democratic, socialist.
+This is what life would be like because he will be a rubber stamp for all things radical, democratic, socialist.

-They've they're literally if you want to preserve the president's hard work, if you want to protect the president's family, if you want real investigations into real abuse and power to continue, well then Georgia's gonna be important to you because radicalism awaits.
+You know, they're literally, if you want to preserve the president's hard work, if you want to protect the president's family, if you want real investigations into real abuse and power to continue, well, then George is going to be important to you because radicalism awaits.

-I mean, you he listen to this 2017 sermon, Warnock is is preaching about wanting to dismantle the American Empire to set the captives free and to preach the year of the law's freedom.
+To set the captives free and to preach the year of the Lord's freedom.

 In other words, I came to dismantle the value system of the empire.